How To Get In A Proper Offensive Lineman Stance

 Offensive linemen need to be balanced at all times.
 The stance provides stability and power against a defensive lineman.
-If a player is not in a proper position to move after the snap of the ball effectively, the rest of the play could be affected.
+If a player is not in a proper position to move effectively after the snap, the rest of the play could be affected.

 This article will detail the proper stance for an offensive lineman to maximize efficiency and protect the quarterback.